 - Animals are shipped to the packing plant by the Livestock Committee after the auction.

 - Wait 2-3 weeks.

-- Pick up your meat at the appropriate processing plant (pay for processing at this time).
+- Pick up your meat at the appropriate processing plant or arrange with the livestock committee for pick up (pay for processing at this time).